nevermined-io/react-components/docs/providers.md

-## PROVIDERS SECTIONS

 ---

-## sidebar_position: 2
+sidebar_position: 6
+---

-# Getting Started
+# Catalog Providers

-This section provides information about how to get started with the Nevermined providers package.
+The Catalog exposes a package facilitating the interaction with Web3 providers like Metamask.

 ## Pre-requisites